-Informal car parking (6 spaces) is proposed adjacent to the main entrance on the southern side of the house.
+• Informal car parking (6 spaces) is proposed adjacent to the main entrance on the southern side of the house linked to the designated/general vehicle access via Union Street.

 (i) Ensure in ongoing design that an accessible car space meeting the requirements of the BCA D3.5 and AS2890.6 (2009) is provided linked via an accessible path of travel complying with AS1428.1 (2009) to the main/accessible entry proposed for Graythwaite House.